-Estonian National Agency for Erasmus+ and European Solidarity Corps is the Estonian Centre for Quality and International Cooperation in the youth field.
-We are a department of Archimedes Foundation founded in 1997.
+Centre of Youth Programmes of Estonian Agency for Erasmus+ and European Solidarity Corps is the Estonian Centre for Quality and International Cooperation in the youth field.
+As of January 1st 2021, our activities have been transferred to The Education and Youth Board (Harno, short for Haridus- ja Noorteamet), a new institution formed under Estonian Ministry of Education and Research in 2020.

-In addition, Estonian National Agency for Erasmus+ and European Solidarity Corp combines various national and international strategies and measures to create a strong and systemic impact in the youth field.
+In addition, Estonian Agency for Erasmus+ and European Solidarity Corps combines various national and international strategies and measures to create a strong and systemic impact in the youth field.
+We offer training for youth workers, youth project coordinators, representatives of voluntary organizations, local government employees and youth policy-makers on Mitteformaalne.ee and have been publishing Estonian youth work magazine MIHUS three times a year since 2009.

 Estonian National Agency for Erasmus+ and European Solidarity Corp’s activities are divided into three units: